jboboyle/Pages/index.md

 ### ScriptChain Health: Machine Learning Intern
 - Developed a cardiovascular disease prediction model using Graph Neural Networks to assist in early disease detection and prevention
-- Obtained skills in data processing, model reseach and deep neural net design
+- Obtained skills in data preprocessing, model reseach and deep net design for sparse data
 ### General Motors: Software Integration Engineer
 - Analyzed ECU communication signals and CAN traffic to diagnose issues in level 3 autonomous vehicles
 - Designed software testing/validation procedures for rollover, side, and front collisions in development vehicles